aws/pg_tle/docs/02_quickstart.md

 );
 ```

-The `pg_distance` extension is now installed into your PostgreSQL installation.
+The `pg_distance` extension is now installed into your PostgreSQL database.
 To create the extension and enable users to access the functionality of the extension, run the `CREATE EXTENSION` command.
-Note that because this is a "trusted" extension, a non-superuser with the `CREATE` privilege in the current database can run the following command:
+Note that any user can run `CREATE EXTENSION` for `pg_distance`, but for it to succeed, a user will need to have `CREATE` privileges in the current database:

 ```sql
 CREATE EXTENSION pg_distance;